-Ubuntu 22.04 is due for release on April 21, 2022.
-In this post we look at the various new features and key changes that are planned for the release.
+Ubuntu 22.04 was released on April 21, 2022.
+In this post we look at the new features and key changes the update offers.

-Ubuntu 22.04’s official codename is “Jammy Jellyfish“.
-In the UK, where Canonical is based, the term ‘jammy’ is an adjective used to describe someone or something that is particularly lucky.
-A jellyfish shouldn’t need much of an explanation, though!
+Ubuntu developers have dubbed Ubuntu 22.04 the “Jammy Jellyfish“.
+In the UK, where Canonical is based, ‘jammy’ is an adjective used to describe someone or something lucky or fortunate.
+As for what a ‘jellyfish’ is?
+That shouldn’t require an explanation!

-Fact fans may be interested to know while 22.04 is the 36th Ubuntu release since 2004, but only the second to use a codename beginning with the letter ‘J’ (the other being Ubuntu 9.04 “Jaunty Jackalope” which — more useless trivia — was the first release this blog covered in full.
+Fans of largely useless trivia may be interested to know that 22.04 is the 36th Ubuntu release since 2004, but only the second one to use a codename beginning with the letter ‘J’.
+The other was Ubuntu 9.04 “Jaunty Jackalope” which — more useless trivia — was the first release this blog covered in full.

 - Feature Freeze: February 24, 2022